-Because the amount of error in a source of uncertainty is unknown, probability and statistical theories are used to describe the amount of uncertainty associated with it.
-By the nature of these theories there are often several methods which can be used to obtain a result, providing different values.
+Because it is impossible to know the amount of error in a source of uncertainty, probability and statistical theories are used to instead describe the amount of uncertainty associated with it.
+By the nature of these theories there are often several methods which can be used to obtain a result, which sometimes provide different values.
 To ensure consistency and portability of uncertainty definitions, measurement guides were created in each industry and area of science, which specialised in processing the results of typical measurements.
 In addition, different guides were produced depending on the level of accuracy required – as more accurate measurements often require more effort to complete.
-Although this practice allowed suitable trade and measurement comparisons within each field, ambiguities existed in uncertainty definitions between fields.
+Although this practice allowed suitable measurement comparisons within each field (e.g. chemistry, mechanical engineering), ambiguities still existed in uncertainty definitions between fields.
 To address this, a landmark document was published in 1993 by the International Organisation for Standardisation (ISO), the Guide to the Expression of Uncertainty in Measurement (GUM) [4].
 This document was the work of representatives from seven international organisations: the BIPM, the International Organisation of Legal Metrology (OIML), the International Electrotechnical Commission (IEC), the ISO, the International Federation of Clinical Chemistry and Laboratory Medicine (IFCC), the International Union of Pure and Applied Chemistry (IUPAC), and the International Union of Pure and Applied Physics (IUPAP).
 The GUM, updated in 2008 [5], is still used today as a reference for the evaluation of measurement uncertainty in many laboratories and industries across the world.
 The seven original organisations which wrote the GUM, together with the International Laboratory Accreditation Cooperation (ILAC, of which UKAS is a member), form the Joint Committee for Guides in Metrology (JCGM), who maintain the GUM and subsequent additional documents.
-These additional documents consist of the International Vocabulary of Metrology (VIM) [6] and two supplements to the GUM [7,8]: Supplement 1 covers the use of a Monte Carlo method [9] in uncertainty evaluation; Supplement 2 covers the situation where more than one quantity is measured at the same time (multivariate).
+These additional documents consist of the International Vocabulary of Metrology (VIM) [6] and two supplements to the GUM [7,8]: Supplement 1 covers the use of a Monte Carlo method [9] in uncertainty evaluation; Supplement 2 is used where more than one quantity is measured at the same time (multivariate).

-Throughout this thesis, the methodologies presented in the GUM will be used.
-The international authority of the guide, developed by the endorsement of the seven international organisations behind it (including the two global standardisation bodies IEC and ISO), gives strong motivation to use it as a basis for a framework to evaluate uncertainty in measurement.
+Throughout this dissertation, the methodologies presented in the GUM will be used.
+The international authority of the guide, developed by seven international organisations (including the two global standardisation bodies IEC and ISO), gives strong motivation to use it as a basis for a framework to evaluate uncertainty in measurement.

-This chapter describes the evaluation of uncertainty prescribed in the GUM and highlights an inconsistency in the current version of the GUM and associated documents (which can have a profound effect on electromagnetic measurements).
-This work was published by the author in 2016 in Measurement (Elsevier) [1].
+This Chapter describes the evaluation of uncertainty prescribed in the GUM and highlights an inconsistency in the current version of the GUM and associated documents (which can have a profound effect on electromagnetic measurements).

 3.2 The Measurement Process

-In contrast to basic evaluations of uncertainty, where only repeat measurements of the quantity of interest are analysed, the GUM prescribes a more rigorous approach which models the measurement process and propagates uncertainty through the model to the result (measurands).
-This allows any uncertainties from previous measurements, including those involving standards in the traceability chain, to be correctly included in the result.
+In contrast to basic evaluations of uncertainty, where only repeat measurements of the quantity of interest are analysed, the GUM prescribes a more rigorous approach, which defines a mathematical model of the measurement process (measurement model) and propagates uncertainty through that model to the result (measurands).
+This allows any uncertainties from previous measurements, including those involving standards in the traceability chain, to be included in the result.
 The measurement model can be simple, such as measuring resistance using input quantities of voltage and current, or complicated and multivariate, requiring many input quantities and producing many output quantities.
 In some cases, the measurement model may not be known and can be defined as a black box, but this has certain limitations discussed later with Monte Carlo methods.

 The GUM defines a process that is to be followed when evaluating uncertainty in measurement.
 It consists of the following steps: